headforwards-spd/headforwards-website/src/pages/info-pages/continuous-delivery.md

     isTwoColumns: true
     type: image-copy-component
     title: 'Small tasks, big results'
+    content:
+      - type: markdown
         text: >-
           Teams at Headforwards are self-organising and comprised of developers and testers – which make them well suited for continuous delivery.

           Teams can focus on developing, testing and delivering small pieces of functionality each day, so the client gets fully-tested, quality software that meets key priorities – without having to wait for the next monthly release.
   - imageOne: /uploads/postit-1.jpg
     imageTwo: /uploads/hf-c.jpg
     type: images-component